TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/03 - Leviticus/Leviticus 25/Leviticus 25.23.md

 ---

-And the land shall not be sold in perpetuity; for the land is mine: for ye are strangers and sojourners with me.
+"'The land shall not be sold in perpetuity, for the land is mine; for you are strangers and live as foreigners with me.